 Straight from our Test Kitchen, this version of America's all-time favorite dessert is a perfect fit for two.
 A can of red cherries, refrigerated pie pastry and a few kitchen staples are all you'll need to make the tiny pies.

-Featured In: 25 Recipes for Valentine Cupcakes
+Recommended: 25 Recipes for Valentine Cupcakes

 - 1 can (14-1/2 ounces) pitted tart red cherries